-- 4.1 This policy applies to the following individuals who are employed by the Trust and/or act in an official capacity on its behalf - 4.1.1 All senior employees in Academies (Headteachers and Senior Leadership Team) and in the Central Trust team (Executive Management Team, Heads of Service, Directors and Deputy Directors of Education), including, all full and part time staff, any staff on sessional or short term contracts, agency staff; and seconded staff.
+- 4.1 This policy applies to the following individuals who are employed by the Trust and/or act in an official capacity on its behalf: - 4.1.1 All senior employees in Academies; this would usually including the following school staff: Headteachers, deputy head teachers, Office Manager, Office co-ordinator and anyone else who is formally listed as a budget holder.

-- 4.1.2 Any self-employed consultants or other individuals working for the Trust under a contract for services should make a declaration of interest in accordance with this policy, as if they were Trust employees. - 4.1.3 Members and Trustees.
-This includes all members of the Trust's committees whether Trustees or independent members, including co-opted members and members of committees/groups from other organisations. - 4.1.4 All Cluster Board Non-Executive Representatives - 4.1.5 All local Governors of Academies.
+- 4.1.2 In the Central Trust team this would usually include Executive Directors, all budget holders and Head of Procurement. - 4.1.3 Members and Trustees.
+This includes all members of the Trust's committees whether Trustees or independent members, including co-opted members and members of committees/groups from other organisations. - 4.1.4 All local Governors of Academies.